CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 ---

 [^bullets]: These online rules are not formatted with a line of bullets as a sidebar.
 See the pdf version of the rules to review this feature.
+[^twopaths]: This rule states that each Darkhaven has two site paths, which is not the case as previously mentioned in the _MELE_ rules.
+This text appears to be a holdover from _The Wizards_ rules which was not updated for _The Lidless Eye_.
+[^borderregions]: This phrase "usually in Border regions" appeared in the Limited version of _The Wizards_ rules but was taken out and not present in the Unlimited version—Border-holds are not _usually_ in "Border regions" (Border-lands), they are usually in Wilderness.
+However, this statement returned for _The Lidless Eye_ rules in a position within the sentence.